 Writers' Workshop Annual Memoirs Contest

 The Writers' Workshop of Asheville, NC offers $300 for personal essays up to 4,000 words; fee includes critique

-In addition, these upcoming contests may be a good fit for narrative poetry based on personal experience:
+In addition, this upcoming contest may be a good fit for narrative poetry based on personal experience

 Postmark Deadline: October 15